1. Blog

 Source: “Looking east on 183rd Street” by Jim.Henderson via Wikimedia Commons.

-The University Heights name is a nod to the New York University’s Bronx campus which was built in the area in 1894.
+The University Heights name is a nod to the New York University’s Bronx campus, which was built in the area in 1894.
 Although the building is now part of Bronx Community College, the heritage, history, and moniker remain.
 Naturally, it initially attracted the upper class.
 The single-family homes, including a smattering of Victorians, speak to this.
 As demand increased, both pre-war and post-war, apartments and rowhomes sprung up too.
 The Northwest Bronx neighborhood is full of parks and backs up to the Harlem River.
 It’s also served by the 4 train and has a wealth of services and amenities close at hand.
-While the neighborhood doesn’t get a whole lot of attention, it tends to attract those who don’t want a long commute or Manhattan prices, but prefer to be close to the action.
+While the neighborhood doesn’t get much attention, it attracts those who don’t want a long commute or Manhattan prices but prefer to be close to the action.

 16. Woodlawn